erikkjellgren/erikkjellgren.github.io/_posts/2021-04-23-brokerage_vs_opportunity_cost.md

 title: Brokerage vs. oppertunity cost
 ---

+*Do not use this as financial advice.
+If in need of financial advice seek professional guidance.*

 Many brokers (at least in Denmark), have a pricing model of $$q\%$$ of the trading amount or minimum $$q$$ Euro.
 Given a fixed amount to invest every month, we might think it is best to accumulate the cash to reach the minimum brokerage of $$q\%$$.
 But then we lose the [oppertunity cost](https://en.wikipedia.org/wiki/Opportunity_cost), let us try to find the point where brokerage outweighs opportunity cost.